 1. An album must sell $2,000,000 (two million dollars) at the wholesale level.

 2. An album must sell at least 1,000,000 (one million) units.

 On October 14, 1977, RCA Victor was presented with both an RIAA Gold and a Platinum Record Award for ELVIS IN CONCERT.
 The small plate in the lower right reads, “To commemorate the sale of more than 1,000,000 copies” of ELVIS IN CONCERT.
-One million copies of a two-record set calls for a 2xPlatinum Record Award, except there were no Multi-Platinum Record Awards in 1977!
+One million copies of a two-record set normally indicates a 2xPlatinum Record Award, except there were no Multi-Platinum Record Awards in 1977!

 In 1985, the RIAA introduced the Multi-Platinum Award for sales levels in multiples of one million.
 Wholesale dollar amounts were also a part of the award and were counted in multiples of $2,000,000 (two million dollars).

 • For a 2xMulti-Platinum Record Award, an album must sell $4,000,000 (four million dollars) at the wholesale level and move at least 2,000,000 (two million) units.

 • For a 3xMulti-Platinum Record Award, an album must sell $6,000,000 (six million dollars) at the wholesale level and move at least 3,000,000 (three million) units.

 The first double-album to receive an RIAA Gold Record Award was BELAFONTE AT CARNEGIE HALL.
 Released in October 1959, it reached #3 on Billboard’s Top LPs survey and was nominated for a 1960 Grammy Award as Album of the Year.
 On October 16, 1961, it was awarded a Gold Record commemorating one million dollars worth of sales for approximately 300,000-400,000 album sold.
 Belafonte was also an RCA Victor artist and his LP sales in the late ’50s rivaled or surpassed Presley’s.